cTn-dev/Excavator-GUI/README.md

 - Excavator GUI doesn't work on Windows 10 Education (Reason currently unknown)

 ### Changelog
+09.07.2017 @ 0.5
+- AMD Support enabled by default (Excavator won't communicate if there are no supported devices detected)
+- AMD Support can now only be disabled when an NVIDIA GPU is detected in the system
+- Fix typo in Threshold

 08.07.2017 @ 0.4
 - Added Settings section
 - Added "Start Excavator GUI on Windows Startup" functionality (disabled by default)